Research Journal of Education

 A Multi-Case Study of Instructional Decision-Making Processes of Teachers in Kindergarten Classrooms in the Cape Coast Metropolis

 Authors: Mumuni Thompson ; Winston Kwame Abroampa

-The study contributes to the on-going debate regarding the significance of early childhood teachers’ instructional decision-making that take into consideration their theoretical knowledge (explicit theories) and practical experiences (implicit theories) and how they impact their instructional decision-making processes in diverse socio-cultural contexts of children.
+The study contributes to the on-going debate regarding the significance of early childhood teachers’ instructional decision-making that takes into consideration their theoretical knowledge (explicit theories) and practical experiences (implicit theories) and how they impact their instructional decision-making processes in diverse socio-cultural contexts of children.
 To address this gap in the literature, a qualitative multi-case study into the perceptions and classroom practices of four kindergarten teachers in two Ghanaian schools, Tata and Kariba, was carried out over a six-month period.
 One research question that sought to explore factors and beliefs influencing teachers’ instructional decision-making in a kindergarten classroom guided the study.
-Data sources used were semi-structured individual interviews and pair-based interviews and fieldnotes of classroom observations.
-Both within and across case interpretative analysis, as outlined.
+Data sources used were semi-structured individual interviews and pair-based interviews and field notes of classroom observations.
+Both within and across case interpretative analysis was outlined.
 The study’s findings revealed that these teachers’ explicit theories and implicit theories of teaching influenced their instructional decision-making processes in kinder garten classrooms.

 Human Resource Management for Vocational Schools at Bac Ninh Province, Vietnam: A Model Faculty Development Program